Malekeh Nayiny

-Malekeh Nayiny (born 1955) is an Iranian-born French artist, known for her digital photo collage and paintings.
+Malekeh Nayiny (Persian: ملکه نائینی; born 1955) is an Iranian-born French artist, known for her digital photo collage and paintings.
 Her best known series of work is "Updating a Family Album" (1997–present).
 She lives and works in Paris.

 Biography

 Malekeh Nayiny was born in 1955 in Tehran, Iran.
 She received a B.A. degree in fine arts and photography from Syracuse University, continuing her studies at the Parsons School of Design and the International Center of Photography.
 She earned a certificate in digital photography from the Spéos Paris Photographic Institute in 1997.

-Nayiny's work has appeared in exhibitions in Dubai, Paris, London, Torino, New York City, Houston, Madrid, Cahors, Valencia, Geneva, Verona, Tehran and Portugal.
+Nayiny's work has appeared in exhibitions in Dubai, Paris, London, Turin, New York City, Houston, Madrid, Cahors, Valencia, Geneva, Verona, Tehran and Portugal.
 In 2019 her work was included in the exhibition My Iran: Six Women Photographers along with Hengameh Golestan, Newsha Tavakolian, Shadi Ghadirian, Gohar Dashti, and Mitra Tabrizian at the Arthur M. Sackler Gallery.